 The study was conducted at two highly selective private universities in the northeast United States.
 As our initial power analyses suggested we needed more participants than the total population of pre-service teachers attending both universities, we decided instead to recruit students from the general undergraduate population.
 We recruited 185 undergraduates to complete an intake survey and attend one of 45 lab experiment sessions held between February-July 2022.
 Participants were recruited through departmental and student group mailing lists, flyers posted in classrooms and across campuses, social media networks, and referrals from participants who had already completed the study.
-Column 1 in Table 1 provides descriptive statistics of demographic and pretest characteristics of the sample overall.
+Column 1 in Table 1 provides descriptive statistics of demographic and pretest characteristics of the sample overall (n=185).
+Columns 2-4 in Table 1 break it down by treatment assignment (n=62 for the practice-based condition; n=63 for the mixed condition; and n=60 for the traditional condition, though see below for a note on attrition and the final analytic sample, which was n=179).

 On average, participants were approximately 20 years old, approximately half identified as white, a majority identified as female, and nearly two-thirds reported majoring in STEM fields.
 This was an academically very high achieving sample, with an average percentile rank on the math portion of the SAT or ACT of 96.15.